-Signed into law in 2010, the Affordable Care Act (ACA), also known as Obamacare, expanded healthcare coverage to millions of Americans and makes numerous changes in the way health care is financed, organized, and delivered.
-Among its many provisions, the ACA restructured the private health insurance market, set minimum standards for health coverage, created a mandate for most U.S. residents to obtain health insurance coverage, and provided for the establishment of state-based insurance exchanges for the purchase of private health insurance.
+As you know, the Affordable Care Act, signed into law in 2010, expanded healthcare coverage to millions of Americans and made numerous changes in the way health care is financed, organized, and delivered.
+Among its many provisions, the ACA restructured the private health insurance market, set minimum standards for health coverage, created a mandate for most U.S. residents to obtain health insurance coverage, and provided for the establishment of state-based insurance exchanges for the purchase of affordable, private health insurance.
 While I recognize there are challenges to be addressed in the implementation of the ACA, I strongly support its goals and I will continue to work in Congress to ensure that all Americans have affordable access to quality healthcare.

 To live in fear of a crushing medical catastrophe or face bankruptcy due to debt from healthcare costs is no way to live.

 Disease Research and the National Institutes of Health